Information Architecture & User Experience

 Together, they are what stands between a visitor who converts and one who leaves.

-What the IA & UX review delivers
+What IA & UX work can improve

 I start by looking at how your site is currently structured and where it may be slowing people down.
 From there, I identify what is getting in the way and map out a clearer path forward.